suryasiriki4/vstack/README.md

 source venv/bin/activate

 # install packages required to run the tool
-* pip3 install /* to install all the packages required in server*/
+* pipevn install /* to install all the packages required in server*/

 * npm install /* to install all packages required in client*/
 ```